How to Start Bonging

 5. Lastly, using your wrist bring the Bonger up in the air to a “starting position.”
 Then in one smooth motion bring the Bonger down and back up, allowing for the natural bounce and recoil to bring the Bonger back to the starting position.
 This way the more energy you put into the stroke, the more it will recoil in order to pull the pain out of the person instead of digging in.

 -Depending on where you are trying to bong, it may be more comfortable to use this technique instead of the “German grip”.
 The “French grip” also allows for more natural recoil, which results in a slightly lighter, surface based massage.

 -To get in this grip, start off with the “German grip” as described above.
-Then rotate your hand so your thumb is parallel with the metal shaft.
+Then rotate your hand, or turn the bongers, 90 degrees so your thumb is parallel with the wider portion of the metal shaft.

 -If bonging using this method seems too “floppy”, you can move your thumb up onto the metal shaft to dampen some of the recoil.

 -By using this grip you can also incorporate your fingers and use more of a flicking motion.
 To do this, simply use a light squeezing motion from your middle, ring, and pinky fingers moving towards the palm of your hand.
 You can practice this with each of these 3 fingers separately or in sequence for increased bonging stamina.